BestTimesToVisit.com Logo

 activity

 Experience the magic of an outdoor concert at the iconic Hollywood Bowl.
 Pack a picnic, arrive early to soak in the atmosphere, and enjoy the legendary acoustics under the California stars.
-For a truly unforgettable evening, try to snag seats closer to the stage.
+For a truly special experience, try to catch a show featuring your favorite artist during the summer months.

 Griffith Observatory's Celestial Show